phpbench/cellular/README.md

     });
 ````

-The above example will "partition" the original table by the `class` column.
-Internally a new table will be created each time the `partition` callback
-changes its value (note that in applicable cases you will need to sort the
-table).

-It will then `fork` a new table.
-The callback is passed a each partition table
-in turn and also the new table instance.
+The callback is passed each partition in turn alongisde a new instance
+of the collection class.
+The callback's responsiblity is to add new rows to
+the new instance, the primary partition of which will become the new primary
+partition for the collection upon which the operation is performed.

 The result will be anagous to the following SQL: `SELECT SUM(number) FROM table GROUP BY class`.